How do you reduce user errors and improve the product user experience?

 Costs

 Consider the costs stemming from customers leaving to competitors or decreased employee productivity.
 You can save capital by targeting the only device sizes that matter.
 If planned well, the suitable device size design can save money later if the product needs support for other devices.
-If you try that, the other way around will cost exponentially more.
-Products that don't consider these two factors when designing wireframes, visual design, or development can lead to poor user experience.
+If you try to do that, the other way around will cost exponentially more.
+Products that don’t consider these two factors when designing wireframes, visual design, or development can lead to poor user experience.
 It can result in users experiencing more errors in the final product.

 Conclusion